 Starting a business is an exciting journey filled with opportunities, challenges, and the potential for great rewards.
 However, it’s also a path where many entrepreneurs stumble due to avoidable mistakes.
-Whether you're launching a small side hustle or a full-scale startup, being aware of common pitfalls can save you time, money, and unnecessary stress.
-In this blog post, we’ll explore the most common mistakes new business owners make and how to avoid them.
+Whether you’re launching a small side hustle or building the next big startup, understanding the common pitfalls can save you time, money, and unnecessary stress.

 How to Avoid It: